Open Access

 In the text

-thumbnail Fig. 2 The 95% confidence intervals of therapeutic effect when fixing x1=AXL
+Thumbnail: Fig. 2 Refer to the following caption and surrounding text.
+Fig. 2 The 95% confidence intervals of therapeutic effect when fixing x1=AXLMathematical equation

 In the text

-thumbnail Fig. 3 The 95% confidence intervals of therapeutic effect when fixing x 1 = C A 19 -9
+Thumbnail: Fig. 3 Refer to the following caption and surrounding text.
+Fig. 3 The 95% confidence intervals of therapeutic effect when fixing x 1 = C A 19 Mathematical equation-9

 In the text